Get Started

 • macOS (.pkg or .tar.gz)

-After installation, check if it’s working:
+After installation, check that it works:

 bnl --version